sevidmusic/Roady/README.md

 # Modules

-The features of a website are implemented by individual Modules.
+With Roady the look, feel, features, and functionality of a website are implemented by individual Modules.

 For example, say my band used Roady to build our website, and we needed a music player, that music player would be implemented by a Module.

 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

 Multiple websites can run on a single installation of Roady, each making use of one or more installed Roady Modules.

-Modules may define `output` in the form of `html` or `php` files to be displayed in response to appropriate Requests via Roady's UI.
+Modules may define `output` to be displayed via Roady's UI in the form of `html` or `php` files.

 Modules may define `css` stylesheets and `javascript` files to define styles and implement additional functionality for a website.

-Modules may serve `php`, `html`, `css` , and `javascript`, to a website via the Routes defined in a `json` file which is named after the website's Domain's Authority.
+Modules may serve `php`, `html`, `css` , and `javascript`, in Response to a Request to a website via the Routes defined in a `json` file which is named after the website's Domain's Authority.

 For example, `sub.example.com.8080.json` would be the name of the `json` file used to define Routes for a website with the following